-The Fund excludes investment in issuers with the worst E or S Ratings relative to their peer universe.
+1. Issuers that do not have the worst E or S Ratings relative to their peer universe.
 In order to do this, the Fund assigns issuers an individual E and S Rating, based on Wellington Management's proprietary ratings framework, using a rating scale of 1-5, where 1 is the highest rating, and excludes issuers that have received an E or S Rating of 5.
 A rating of 1 is the most positive rating, indicating that the company is a leader among its peers in managing material environmental or social risks or incorporating environmental or social factors into its practices.
 A rating of 5 is the most negative, indicating that the company may be lagging its peers in managing certain material environmental or social risks or incorporating environmental or social factors into its practices.
 E Ratings use environmental indicators (such as energy efficiency, carbon emissions and pollutants, sustainable packaging and hazardous waste), and S Ratings use social indicators (such as corruption and bribery, labour relations, product safety and supply chain management) in the assessment of the environmental and social activities and attributes of issuers.
 Issuers with a below average E or S Rating (E or S Rating of 4) may only be included in the Fund if the Investment Manager determines that the Fund is adequately compensated for the additional risk.

-The Fund applies a number of exclusionary screens in order to avoid or reduce certain harmful impacts on the environment and society.
-These include avoiding corporate issuers principally involved in the following industries: fossil fuels, thermal coal, controversial and conventional weapons; avoiding corporate issuers that do not have responsible practices on human rights, forced labour or do not comply with the United Nations Global Compact; and avoiding corporate issuers that engage in harmful social activities such as adult entertainment, tobacco and cannabis.
-The Fund also avoids investing in the sovereign debt of countries generating a majority of revenues from fossil fuel exports as well as those that are identified as "not free" in terms of political rights and civil liberties (in addition to the criteria set out in the Exclusion Policy).
+2. Issuers are screened to enable the Fund to apply a number of exclusionary screens in order to exclude or reduce certain harmful impacts on the environment and society.
+These include avoiding corporate issuers principally involved in the following industries: fossil fuels, thermal coal, controversial and conventional weapons; and will not invest in corporate issuers that do not have responsible practices on human rights, forced labour or do not comply with the United Nations Global Compact; and avoiding corporate issuers that engage in harmful social activities such as adult entertainment, tobacco and cannabis.
+The Fund will not invest in the sovereign debt of countries generating a majority of revenues from fossil fuel exports as well as those that are identified as "not free" in terms of political rights and civil liberties (in addition to the criteria set out in the Exclusion Policy).

-The Fund seeks to achieve long term net zero carbon intensity by 2050 by aiming to reduce its weighted average carbon intensity ("WACI"), as compared to the 2019 WACI of the Bloomberg Euro Aggregate Corporate Index (the "Index").
+3. Issuers with disclosed carbon data that enable the Fund to seek to achieve long term net zero carbon intensity by 2050 by aiming to reduce its weighted average carbon intensity ("WACI"), as compared to the 2019 WACI of the Bloomberg Euro Aggregate Corporate Index (the "Index").